TechnicJelle/CMGT_GraduationReport/report.typ

 This is what Pipelines and Passes APIs solved by also making the instructions one large dataset, instead of small and separate instructions.

-OpenGL, a really old GPU API, and older versions of DirectX actually were global state machines already.
-Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with, and often very slow.
+OpenGL, a really old GPU API, and older versions of DirectX actually were global state machines already. @opengl-concepts Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with, and often very slow.
-//TODO: Add more deets about CPU & multi-threading

 Modern GPU APIs also match the things that are actually happening on a hardware level more closely than these older APIs.